What is chin surgery?

 - Chewing problems

-In addition to correcting form-related problems, chin surgery can help with functional problems—like congenital disabilities, sleep apnea, or trauma-related damage.
+In addition to correcting form-related problems, chin surgery may address issues such as congenital disabilities, sleep apnea, or trauma-related damage.
+This comprehensive approach ensures that individuals having chin surgery can benefit in aesthetic and functional ways.

-Schedule a consultation with a St. Luke’s chin surgeon in the Lehigh Valley to determine if chin surgery is right for you.
+Schedule a consultation with a St. Luke’s chin surgeon in the greater Lehigh Valley region to determine if chin surgery is right for you.

-Having chin surgery can positively impact your wellbeing and self-confidence.
-The following list includes some of the most commonly reported benefits:
+Having chin surgery can positively impact your well-being and self-confidence.
+Here are several of the most commonly report benefits:

 - Increased chin width or height